Google Business Profile Content: The Local SEO Asset Most Businesses Ignore

 - Review services and descriptions.

-- Respond to new reviews.
+- Respond to every new review, including the negative ones.

 - Check hours, holiday hours, and booking links.